 - 1. No child or staff shall be admitted who has a contagious or infectious disease.
-Parents and guardians shall be notified to pick up the child if the child exhibits any of the symptoms listed below: - a.
-Fever: A body temperature of 101 or greater (Recommendation-Infants, six months of age or under, who have a temperature of 100 or greater should be excluded.) - b.
-Diarrhea: three (3) or more watery stools in a 24-hour period - c.
-Vomiting: Vomiting on two or more occasions within the past 24-hour period - d.
-Rash: Body rashes, not obviously associated with diapering, heat or allergic reactions to medications - e.
-Sore Throat: if associated with fever or swollen glands in the neck - f.
-Severe Coughing: Episodes of coughing which may lead to repeated gagging, vomiting or difficulty breathing - g.
-Pink Eye: Pink or red eye(s) which may be swollen with white or yellow discharge, until on antibiotics for 24 hours - h.
-Untreated Scabies, Head Lice or the presence of nits: May return after treatment and removal of nits. - i.
-Multiple Sores inside mouth with drooling: unless health care provider determines the condition is non-infectious. - j.
-Ring Worm: a fungal infection of the scalp or skin: may return after evaluation and under treatment by a health care provider - k.
-Impetigo: may return 24 hours after treatment is initiated. - 2.
+Parents and guardians shall be notified to pick up the child if the child exhibits any of the symptoms listed below: - Fever: A body temperature of 101 or greater (Recommendation-Infants. a. six months of age or under, who have a temperature of 100 or greater should be excluded.) - Diarrhea: three (3) or more watery stools in a 24-hour period b. - Vomiting: Vomiting on two or more occasions within the past 24-hour C period - Rash: Body rashes, not obviously associated with diapering, heat or d. allergic reactions to medications - Sore Throat: if associated with fever or swollen glands in the neck e. - Severe Coughing: Episodes of coughing which may lead to repeated f - severe Coughing.
+Episodes of coughing which may lead to repeated gagging, vomiting or difficulty breathing Pink Eye: Pink or red eye(s) which may be swollen with white or yellow discharge, until on antibiotics for 24 hours Untreated Scabies, Head Lice or the presence of nits: May return after g. - h. treatment and removal of nits. - Multiple Sores inside mouth with drooling: unless health care provider 1. determines the condition is non-infectious. - Ring Worm: a fungal infection of the scalp or skin: may return after j. evaluation and under treatment by a health care provider - Impetigo: may return 24 hours after treatment is initiated k - 2.
 Any child who becomes ill and unable to participate in daily activities shall be separated from other children, supervised, and parents shall be called to pick up the child. - 3.
 Any child who is injured shall have immediate attention.
 Parents shall be notified of all injuries.
-Injuries that require the attention of medical personnel shall be reported to the parent immediately. - 4.
-Parents or guardians of all children shall be notified of contagious illness as soon as possible. - 5.
+Injuries that require the attention of medical personnel shall be reported to the parent immediately and to the Licensing Unit within one business day. - Parents or guardians of all children shall be notified of contagious illness as soon as 4. possible. - 5.
 Medication shall be given to children only with signed parental permission which includes date, type, drug name, time and dosage.
 It shall be in the original container, not have an expired date, and be labeled with the child's name.
 (Aspirin substitutes, such as ibuprofen and acetaminophen, may be provided by the facility if parental permission has been granted.
 These medications shall be in the original container.)
 Staff shall not dispense medications in dosages that exceed the recommendations stated on the medication bottle. - 6.
 A first aid supply shall be kept out of reach of the children.
 A first aid kit containing medications shall be locked.
-This kit shall include the following: - a.
-Adhesive band-aids (various sizes) - b.
-Sterile gauze squares - c.
-Adhesive tape - d.
-Roll of gauze bandages
+This kit shall include the following: - Adhesive band-aids (various sizes) a. - Sterile gauze squares b. - Adhesive tape c. - Roll if gauze bandages d.